jzillmann/pdf-to-markdown/examples/compressed.tracemonkey-pldi-09.md

 of a different loop _LO_ (_O_ for other loop).
 Note that _LO_ must be an inner loop of _LR_ because we stop the trace when we exit a loop.

-• If LO has a type-matching compiled trace tree, we call LO as a nested trace tree.
-If the call succeeds, then we record the call in the trace for LR.
-On future executions, the trace for LR will call the inner trace directly.
+• If _LO_ has a type-matching compiled trace tree, we call _LO_ as a nested trace tree.
+If the call succeeds, then we record the call in the trace for _LR_.
+On future executions, the trace for _LR_ will call the inner trace directly.
-• If LO does not have a type-matching compiled trace tree yet, we have to obtain it before we are able to proceed.
+• If _LO_ does not have a type-matching compiled trace tree yet, we have to obtain it before we are able to proceed.
 In order to do this, we simply abort recording the first trace.
 The trace monitor will see the inner loop header, and will immediately